MaiaMCole/jotter/readme.md

 ## get started

-1. Create a python virtual env named IAVenv so that it matches the .gitignore file.
+1. Create a python virtual env named IAVenv so that it matches the .gitignore file and activate it.

     - `python -m venv IAVenv`
+    - `source ./IAVenv/bin/activate`

 2. Install the dependencies and initialize.